PRISM: Parallel Residual Iterative Sequence Model: Theoretical Motivation

+To overcome the Rank-1 limitation, we retain the nonlinear $\sigma$ in Eq.~\ref{eq:ocp_full} and solve via multi-step gradient descent.
+The gradient of the retrieval loss with respect to $\mathbf{S}$ is:

+where $\sigma'(\cdot)$ denotes the element-wise derivative.
+A single gradient step yields the \textit{Ideal Non-Linear Delta Rule}:

-where the contextual gain is given by $\sigma'(\mathbf{S}_{t-1}\mathbf{k}_t)$ and $\odot $ is element-wise product.
-Crucially, this gain term introduces state-dependent modulation: in saturated regimes, where $ \sigma(\mathbf{S}_{t-1}\mathbf{k}_t) $ is near its asymptote and $ \sigma' $ is small, the update is automatically suppressed to prevent overshooting; conversely, in sensitive regions where the memory response is still in the linear range of $ \sigma $, the gain is large, enabling rapid adaptation to new information.
-Thus, the Ideal Solver not only corrects errors but also adapts its learning behavior to the current memory state, offering a principled path toward expressive and stable long-sequence modeling.
+This update is \textit{adaptive}: in saturated memory regions where $\sigma'$ is small, the update is automatically suppressed; in sensitive regions where the memory response is in the linear range of $\sigma$, the gain is large, enabling rapid adaptation.
+However, a single step still produces only a Rank-1 modification (along $\mathbf{k}_t$).